sprangular/sprangular/README.md

 ### Routes

-Create a `app/assets/javascripts/sprangular/customRoutes.coffee` and add the route.
+Edit your `app/assets/javascripts/sprangular/extraRoutes.coffee` and add the route.
 For example:

 ```
 Sprangular.config ($routeProvider) ->

   $routeProvider